4 ways to start a money journal habit for the new year

 • When I retire, I will…

-4. Art journal
+3. Art journal

 There’s no rule that says your journal must be in written form.
 If you’re a visual person, you may prefer to keep an art journal instead.
-Drawing, painting, or doodling your feelings and goals can help relax your mind and inject some creativity into your daily reflections.
+Drawing, painting or doodling your feelings and goals can help relax your mind and inject some creativity into your daily reflections.
 Have a vision for where you see yourself financially in the future?
-Sketch it out and give yourself something to focus on as you work towards your money goals.
+Sketch it out and give yourself something to focus on as you work toward your money goals.

-5. Gratitude journal
+4. Gratitude journal

 When you’re stressed about money (or anything else in life), it’s easy to become fixated on the negatives.
 A gratitude journal helps you reframe your focus and celebrate the positives.
-Write down what you’re grateful for each morning—try to think of something new each day.
+Write down what you’re grateful for each morning — try to think of something new each day.
 It’s amazing how quickly your relationship to money can change when you’re always looking for the silver lining.

 Ready to start journaling?
 Here’s to creating healthy new habits for the new year and achieving your money goals.
-Cheers!